Rusklass/primer_design_app/README.md

-# Primer Design App: Stem-Loop RT-qPCR for miRNA
+# Primer Design App: Two-tailed RT-qPCR for miRNA

-A specialized web application for designing **stem-loop pulsed reverse transcription (RT) primers** and specific **PCR primer pairs** for microRNA (miRNA) quantification.
-This tool implements thermodynamic modeling to ensure high specificity and efficiency in miRNA detection.
+A specialized web application for designing **Two-tailed RT primers** for highly specific microRNA (miRNA) quantification.
+This tool implements the thermodynamic modeling described by **Androvic et al. (2017)** to ensure high sensitivity and specificity.

 ## 🔬 Scientific Background

-MicroRNAs are short (~22 nt) non-coding RNAs that play critical roles in gene regulation.
-Due to their short length, standard PCR methods are insufficient.
-This application designs primers for the **Stem-Loop RT-qPCR** method, widely regarded as the gold standard for miRNA quantification due to its high sensitivity and specificity.
+MicroRNAs are short (~22 nt) non-coding RNAs.
+Standard RT-qPCR methods often struggle with specificity due to the short length of the target.
+This application implements the **Two-tailed RT-qPCR** approach, which offers superior specificity by using a novel RT primer design.

-### The Method
+### The Method: Two-tailed RT-qPCR
+Unlike standard stem-loop primers, the **Two-tailed RT primer** contains two hemiprobes separated by a hairpin structure:
-1.  **Stem-Loop RT Primer**: A specifically designed hairpin oligonucleotide binds to the 3' end of the mature miRNA.
-The stem-loop structure stabilizes the interaction and prevents binding to precursor molecules (pre-miRNA/pri-miRNA), enhancing specificity.
+1.  **3' Hemiprobe**: Binds to the 3' end of the miRNA.
-2.  **Reverse Transcription**: The miRNA is reverse transcribed into cDNA.
-3.  **qPCR**: The cDNA is amplified using a specific **Forward Primer** (matching the miRNA sequence) and a universal or specific **Reverse Primer** (binding to the stem-loop structure).
+2.  **5' Hemiprobe**: Binds to the 5' end (or a central region) of the miRNA.
+3.  **Hairpin Tether**: A stable stem-loop structure connects the two hemiprobes, preventing them from binding to each other or forming non-specific products.

+This "clamp" mechanism ensures that the primer only extends when *both* hemiprobes hybridize to the target miRNA, significantly increasing specificity and allowing discrimination of homologous miRNAs with single-nucleotide differences.

 ## 🧮 Algorithmic Implementation

-The application uses rigorous thermodynamic calculations to predict primer-template stability and secondary structures.
+The application uses rigorous thermodynamic calculations to design the two hemiprobes and the connecting hairpin.

 ### 1. Thermodynamic Modeling
 Melting temperatures ($T_m$) and Gibbs free energy ($\Delta G$) changes are calculated using the **Nearest-Neighbor (NN) Model** with parameters from **SantaLucia et al. (1998)**.
-*   **$\Delta G$ (Gibbs Free Energy)**: Determines the stability of the primer-template duplex.
-More negative values indicate stronger binding.
+*   **$\Delta G$ (Gibbs Free Energy)**: Used to optimize the binding stability of both the 3' and 5' hemiprobes.
-*   **$T_m$ (Melting Temperature)**: Calculated correcting for salt ($Na^+$, $Mg^{2+}$) and oligonucleotide concentrations using the entropy ($\Delta S$) and enthalpy ($\Delta H$) of adjacent base pairs.
+*   **$T_m$ (Melting Temperature)**: Calculated correcting for salt ($Na^+$, $Mg^{2+}$) and oligonucleotide concentrations.

-### 2. Design Constraints & Heuristics
+### 2. Design Constraints
-*   **3' End Stability**: The algorithm specifically optimizes the $\Delta G$ of the last 5 nucleotides at the 3' end to prevent non-specific priming (the "GC clamp" effect).
+*   **Hemiprobe Balance**: The algorithm searches for optimal lengths for both the 3' and 5' hemiprobes to ensure balanced binding stability within a user-defined $\Delta G$ window.
-*   **Hairpin Stability**: The stem-loop structure is verified to ensure it forms a stable hairpin at the RT temperature (typically 42°C) but unfolds during the PCR denaturation step (95°C).
+*   **Structure Check**: The hairpin linker is designed to be stable at the RT temperature (42°C) but accessible for the polymerase.
-*   **Secondary Structure Check**: (Optional) Integration with **ViennaRNA** allows for folding predictions to avoid internal hairpins or self-dimers in the primers themselves.
+*   **Specificity**: The split-probe design minimizes off-target binding to precursor miRNAs or other small RNAs.

 ## ✨ Features

-*   **Automated Stem-Loop Design**: Generates RT primers with customizable stem and loop sequences.
+*   **Two-tailed Primer Design**: Automated generation of RT primers with dual binding sites.
 *   **Thermodynamic Filtering**: Filters candidates based on $\Delta G$, $T_m$, and GC content windows.
 *   **Batch Processing**: Design primers for multiple miRNA sequences simultaneously.
 *   **miRNA Database**: Built-in lookup for standard miRBase entries.